dmf24/pyscripting/README.md

 ## switchbranch

 This is an interactive tool to switch between branches in a git repository using a mini-menu.
 Sometimes I find it more convenient (and fun to use) than tab-complete.
 Running it gives you a menu that looks like the following, allowing you to use keys to move the cursor to the desired branch then hit enter to switch to it.
+The asterisk indicates the current branch.

 ```
 > branch1